Profiling vs. debugging

 If you're developing a Cascades app, you can use the Cascades Profiler.
 This tool is specifically designed to work with Cascades QML apps, and it can show you information about frame rendering, loading and compiling QML files, QML bindings, and much more.

-To learn how to use this tool effectively, check out the Cascades Profiler documentation.
+To learn how to use this tool effectively, check out the Using the Cascades Profiler documentation.

 If you're developing an app that uses core APIs, you can use the Application Profiler.
 This tool helps you obtain performance information about your C/C++ app, including function run times, call counts, and so on, and presents this information in a graphical format.

-To learn about the features of this tool and how to use it, take a look at the Application Profiler documentation.
+To learn about the features of this tool and how to use it, take a look at the Using the Application Profiler documentation.